Kilrush: History

 The Napoleonic Wars (1799–1815) led to an improvement in agricultural prices.
 As Kilrush and the neighbouring countryside began to prosper, Hely Dutton reported in 1808 that the town was 'rising fast into some consequence'.
 He also acknowledged Paterson's role as a 'very active and intelligent inhabitant, who has been of the utmost benefit to Kilrush, and the adjoining counties'.
 In 1812 Paterson went into the shipping business and by 1817 he had a steamboat operating regularly between Limerick and Kilrush.
 The increasing popularity of Kilkee as a bathing resort brought many transit travellers to Kilrush.

 In 1837 Samuel Lewis described Kilrush as a seaport, market and post town.
 The main industries, chiefly for home consumption, were flannels, stockings and bundle cloth.
 The main trade was corn, butter, pigs, agricultural products and hides.
 There were works for refining rock salt for domestic use, a tan-yard, a soap factory and a nail factory.
 Branches of the national and agricultural banks had been opened in the town and a constabulary police force was also stationed there.
 A small prison was built in 1825 and a courthouse in 1831.

 However, the famine years (1845–1849) brought much hardship to Kilrush.
 Famine, evictions, fever and cholera reduced the population of south-west Clare to such an extent that it never again attained its pre-famine numbers.
-This was vividly dramatised for radio in 1980.
-In the post-famine era, the Vandeleur name became synonymous with the worst of landlord evictions, with over 20,000 evicted in the Kilrush Union.
+This was later vividly dramatised in a radio programme.
+In the late 1880s, the Vandeleur name became synonymous with the worst of landlord evictions.
 The Kilrush workhouse witnessed terrible deprivation and deaths.
-By that stage, Hector Vandeleur had succeeded John Ormsby Vandeleur.
+By that stage, Hector Vandeleur was the lord of the manor.

 Kilrush commercially survived the setbacks of the Great Famine to a great extent as a result of the arrival of the West Clare Railway towards the end of the 19th century, developed into a bustling market town.
 There is a 1500-year-old monastic settlement at Scattery Island in the Shannon estuary which is about 15 minutes from Kilrush by boat.
 The settlement was founded by St. Senan.
 It features one of the oldest and tallest round towers in Ireland.